ddan9/BorlandC-Linux/README.md

 #### Borland C++ on Linux

-There is fixed with some changes version of SMSBomber
+There is IDE of Borland C++ for Linux

 <br />